 The penalty interest rate is set on an annual basis and paid at the 90 day bank bill rate as at 1 June each year.

 For 2019 to 2020, the rate has been set at 1.39%.

 Penalty interest rates do not apply if interest penalty payments are received late.

 Penalty interest claims are not subject to GST.

 How to calculate penalty interest payment

-Interest is calculated from the 31st day to the date the late payment was made by the government.
+Interest is calculated from the 21st or 31st day, depending on the invoice amount, to the date the late payment was made by the government.

-If an invoice is received on 15 April and payment is made on 31 May, interest is payable is for the period 15 May to 31 May (both days inclusive) or 17 days.
+If an invoice of more than $1 million is received on 15 April and payment is made on 31 May, interest is payable is for the period 15 May to 31 May (both days inclusive) or 17 days.

 30 day payment due